DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 Now before we use simulation, let's frame this as a probability model.
 The random variable $X$ is the number of correct guesses out of 120.
 If the observations are independent and the probability of success is constant (each listener has the same probability of guessing correctly), then we could use a binomial model.
 We can't assess the validity of these assumptions without knowing more about the experiment, the subjects, and the data collection.
 For educational purposes, we will assume they are valid.
 Thus, our test statistic is the number of successes in 120 trials.
 The observed value is 42.

-### Step 3 - Determine the p-value
+### Step 3 - Determine the $p$-value

-We now want to find the p-value as $2 \cdot \Prob(X \leq 42)$ where $X$ is a binomial random variable with $p = 0.5$ and $n = 120$.
-Again, the p-value is the probability of the observed data or something more extreme, given the null hypothesis is true.
+We now want to find the $p$-value as $2 \cdot \Prob(X \leq 42)$ where $X$ is a binomial random variable with $p = 0.5$ and $n = 120$.
+Again, the $p$-value is the probability of the observed data or something more extreme, given the null hypothesis is true.
 Here, the null hypothesis being true implies that the probability of success is 0.50.
-We will use `R` to get the one-sided p-value and then double it to get the two-sided p-value for the problem.
+We will use `R` to get the one-sided $p$-value and then double it to get the two-sided $p$-value for the problem.
 We selected $\Prob(X \leq 42)$ because "more extreme" means the observed values and values further from what you would get if the null hypothesis were true, which is 60 for this problem.

 ```r